Background pattern

 600 mg injection every 2 months

-It is essential that you attend your scheduled appointments to receive your injection.
-If you miss an appointment, contact your doctor immediately to reschedule.
+It is very important that you regularly attend your scheduled visits to receive your injection.
+If you do not attend a visit, contact your doctor immediately to schedule another.

-Inform your doctorif you think you will not be able to receive the REKAMBYS injection on the scheduled date.
-Your doctor may recommend that you take tablets until you can receive another REKAMBYS injection.
+Tell your doctorif you think you will not be able to receive the REKAMBYS injection on the scheduled date.
+Your doctor may recommend that you take tablets until you can receive a REKAMBYS injection again.

 If you are given too much REKAMBYS